-Aurea Actional® Application Performance Monitoring is a SOA management product that provides operational and business visibility, policy-based security, and control of services and business processes in a heterogeneous runtime environment.
+Aurea Actional[®] Application Performance Monitoring is a SOA management product that provides operational and business visibility, policy-based security, and control of services and business processes in a heterogeneous runtime environment.
 This section explains the main concepts and components used in the Orbix-Actional integration.

-Note: Integration with Actional is not supported by Orbix for Microsoft Windows VC11 32-bit or VC11 64-bit editions.
+Note: Integration with Actional is not supported by Orbix for Microsoft Windows VC11 or later editions (neither 32-bit nor 64-bit).
 For more information on Orbix editions, see the Orbix Installation Guide.